What it measures, why it predicts longevity, and how to test yourself.

 A visual walkthrough from Why I Exercise on YouTube

-Each method below has trade-offs between accuracy, accessibility, and cost.
-The best option to estimate VO₂ max depends on your current fitness level and how you plan to use the result.
+The best option to measure your VO₂ max depends on your current fitness level and how you plan to use the result.

-Choose Rockport if you can walk briskly for one mile (ideal for beginners or steady-state tracking).
-Choose Cooper if you can sustain running effort for 12 minutes (better for runners or higher-intensity goals).
+Choose Rockport if you can walk briskly for one mile (accessible fitness screen).
+Choose Cooper if you can sustain running effort for 12 minutes (better for runners or high-performance goals).

 You may track multiple health metrics like weight, step count, or blood pressure.
-So why prioritize VO₂ max?
+So why prioritize a higher VO₂ max?

 VO₂ max captures something other metrics miss: how well your cardiovascular system performs under demand.
 It reflects cardiac output, lung capacity, vascular health, cellular energy production, and muscular efficiency working together.

 By contrast, step count tracks how much you move, not how well your body is adapting to exercise.
 BMI reflects weight-related risk when paired with waist measurement, but it doesn’t show how much cardiovascular reserve you have.
-Blood pressure and cholesterol indicate specific physiological states, but they don’t measure overall capacity.
+Blood pressure and cholesterol are diagnostic markers, but they don’t measure overall capacity.

 That distinction shows up clearly in outcomes.
 In a large analysis from the Cleveland Clinic, individuals with poor cardiorespiratory fitness had a 175% higher risk of death than those with adequate fitness.
 By comparison, smoking increased mortality risk by 41%, diabetes by 40%, and coronary artery disease by 29%.